David Michael Schuster: Biography

-Critics said of Schuster’s recital debut, “[He] shows a young tenor voice not only unusually rich and full in the lower register, but unforced and brilliant in the upper register as well.”
+Critics said of Schuster's recital debut, “[He] shows a young tenor voice not only unusually rich and full in the lower register, but unforced and brilliant in the upper register as well.”
 Schuster was a tenor soloist with the RTSI Orchestra in Lugano, Switzerland, where he performed many different operatic roles as well as many oratorios.
 Schuster also toured throughout Europe with the Compagnie d’Opera di Milano as Manrico (Il Trovatore) and Pinkerton (Madama Butterfly).
 The German television program Westfälische Rundschau commented on his portrayal of Manrico, saying “Herr Schuster was an equal to all the Italians on stage and has a resonantly strong voice ... full of temperament and solid on stage.”
-And the French press Liberation noted on the performance of Meyerbeer’s Les Huguenots, "[t]he last tenor who could negotiate the tricky tessitura of this role (Raoul) was Franco Corelli.
+And the French press Liberation noted on the performance of Meyerbeer's Les Huguenots, "[t]he last tenor who could negotiate the tricky tessitura of this role (Raoul) was Franco Corelli.
 Mr. Schuster follows quite unhindered in Mr. Corelli’s footsteps."

+As a sidenote to his operatic and concert career, in 1986 Mr. Schuster was hired by a film company to provide the singing voice overs for the Christmas classic "Babes in Toyland" and as vocal coach for Drew Barrymore.
+He provided the voices for Keanu Reeves (Jack) and Googy Gress (Georgie) as well as recording the voices of Richard Mulligan (Barnaby) and Pat Morita (Toymaster).
+His voice only appears in the film as Jack and Georgie.
+Musical conductor Ian Fraser said when asked, "I'll never let on you can really sing."